Grants for U.S. Scholars and Professionals

 Application

-US Scholars interested in applying for Fulbright grant to Bulgaria should visit the Council for International Exchange of Scholars’ (CIES).
+US Scholars interested in applying for Fulbright grant to Bulgaria pleasevisit https://fulbrightscholars.org/us-scholar-awards

 The Fulbright U.S. Scholar Program offers opportunities for American scholars, artists and professionals to teach, conduct research, and/or consult with other scholars and institutions in Bulgaria.